ping-payments/ping_python_sdk/doc/api_resources/payments_api/paymentOrder.md

 ### 404

-Payment order could not be found.

-`payment_order_id` does not match a payment order
+Search error. `close_payment_order()` couldn't match the `payment_order_id` to a payment order.

 ### 422

-Validation Error
+Validation error.
+The payment order endpoint returned an error message because of an invalid value.

 Example: